|Berlin Teen College 2021|

 The college offers residential accommodation, so students can attend their classes and live on site (or live near by).

 Meals: Half-board accommodation (breakfast and the evening meal) is included in the course fees.
-Lunch can also be taken on campus at extra cost (budget EUR 50/60.00 for lunches on site).
+Lunch budget EUR 60.00 per week.

 Living on Campus.

 The Campus accommodation is the most popular option and always becomes fully booked.
 Students live in self contained modern studios which offer 3-5 bedrooms, kitchenette, private bathroom, TV, shower, half board on campus and includes a 2 way transfer on Sundays

 Hostel, 10 mins walk away, shared rooms (but only 2 beds per room), private shower/WC, half-board and includes a 2 way Sunday transfer

 Accommodation in nearby Hostel.
 4 bedded rooms with TV and shower.
 5 minutes walking distance to college.
 Half board (breakfast and evening meal included) and includes a 2 way transfer on Sundays

 We suggest EUR 150.00 per week, to cover public transport and entrance fees, snacks etc

 We recommend your passport & money are left with college staff at the office.